Winnipeg: Culture

 Winnipeg has hosted numerous Hollywood productions: Shall We Dance?
 (2004), Capote (2005), The Assassination of Jesse James by the Coward Robert Ford (2007), and A Dog's Purpose (2017), among others were filmed in the city.
 The Winnipeg Film Group has produced numerous award-winning films.
 There are several TV and film production companies in Winnipeg: the most prominent are Farpoint Films, Frantic Films, Buffalo Gal Pictures, and Les Productions Rivard.
 Guy Maddin's My Winnipeg, an independent film released in 2008, is a comedic rumination on the city's history.

 The Winnipeg Symphony Orchestra is the largest and oldest professional musical ensemble in Winnipeg.
 The Manitoba Chamber Orchestra runs a series of chamber orchestral concerts each year.
 Manitoba Opera is Manitoba's only full-time professional opera company.
 Among the most notable musical acts associated with Winnipeg are Bachman–Turner Overdrive, The Guess Who, Neil Young, The Weakerthans, the Crash Test Dummies, Propagandhi, Bif Naked, and The Watchmen among many others.
 Winnipeg also has a significant place in Canadian jazz history, being the location of Canada's first jazz concert in 1914 at the Pantages Playhouse Theatre.

 The Royal Winnipeg Ballet (RWB) is Canada's oldest ballet company and the longest continuously operating ballet company in North America.
-It was the first organization to be granted a royal title by Queen Elizabeth II, and has included notable dancers such as Evelyn Hart and Mikhail Baryshnikov.
+It was the first organization to be granted a royal title by Queen Elizabeth II and has included notable dancers such as Evelyn Hart and Mikhail Baryshnikov.
 The RWB also runs a full-time classical dance school.

 The Manitoba Museum, the city's largest museum, depicts the history of the city and province.
 The full-size replica of the ship Nonsuch is the museum's showcase piece.
-The Manitoba Children's Museum is a nonprofit children's museum at The Forks that features twelve permanent galleries.
+The Manitoba Children's Museum is a nonprofit children's museum at the Forks that features twelve permanent galleries.
 The Canadian Museum for Human Rights is the only Canadian national museum for human rights and the only national museum west of Ottawa.
-The federal government contributed $100 million towards the estimated $311-million project.
+The federal government contributed $100 million towards the estimated $311 million project.
 Construction of the museum began on 1 April 2008, and the museum opened to the public 27 September 2014.

-The Western Canada Aviation Museum, in a hangar at Winnipeg's James Richardson International Airport, features military jets, commercial aircraft, Canada's first helicopter, the "flying saucer" Avrocar, flight simulators, and a Black Brant rocket built in Manitoba by Bristol Aerospace.
+The Royal Aviation Museum of Western Canada, near Winnipeg's James Richardson International Airport, features military jets, commercial aircraft, Canada's first helicopter, the "flying saucer" Avrocar, flight simulators, and a Black Brant rocket built in Manitoba by Bristol Aerospace.
 The Winnipeg Railway Museum at Via Rail Station has a variety of locomotives, notably the Countess of Dufferin, the first steam locomotive in Western Canada.